Top Pages

 Prevent Child Abuse America (PCAA)

 Annotation: Prevent Child Abuse America (PCAA), formerly the National Committee to Prevent Child Abuse, seeks to increase public awareness of the incidence, origins, nature, and effects of child abuse.
 The organization serves as a national advocate to prevent the neglect and physical, sexual, and emotional abuse of children.
-It sponsors their state chapters and the Healthy Families America home visitor prevention program and partners with the National Family Support Roundtable in establishing and supporting parent self-help mutual support groups across the country.
-The organization publishes a number of pamphlets and brochures on parenting for consumers.
-A publications catalog is available.
-PCAA sponsors training seminars and provides some materials in Spanish.
+It sponsors their state chapters and the Healthy Families America home visitor prevention program.
+The organization sponsors conferences and training seminars and publishes a number of pamphlets and brochures on parenting for consumers.
+Some materials in Spanish.

 Keywords: Advocacy, Child abuse, Injury prevention, Parent support services, Parenting, Peer support programs, Public education